ANUSHREE1403/portfolio/README.md

 # Anushree Portfolio

-This is the personal portfolio website of Anushree, a Data Science major and Machine Learning enthusiast.
+This is my personal portfolio website , I'm a Data Science major and Machine Learning enthusiast.
 The site showcases projects, skills, certifications, and contact information.

 ## Features
 - Professional introduction and profile